Support Centre

 Special laws

-There are special laws regulating the handling of personal data in certain specific industries, most notably, the Use and Protection of Credit Information Act 2009 (English version without 2020 Amendments available here; up-to-date version only available in Korean here) ('UPCIA').
+There are special laws regulating the handling of personal data in certain specific industries, most notably, the Use and Protection of Credit Information Act 2009 (available in English here and available in Korean here) (UPCIA).

 1.2.
 Guidelines